 Bhindi Masala is a lip smacking dish that’ll convert any bhindi/okra hater!
 It’s got tons of flavor and is amazing with some parathas or dal and rice.
 Flavored with onions, tomatoes and spices, you’ll love digging into this one!

-I’m so excited about sharing a firm childhood favourite with you today!
+I’m so excited about sharing a firm childhood favorite with you today!
 The rest of the world might not understand how to cook bhindi/ bhendi/ okra but we Indians absolutely love this vegetable and know how to treat it well.
 So no slimy okra here.
-Just a really amazing vegetable that’s cooked perfectly so that it still retains a little crunch and soaks up all the flavour that’s added to it.
+Just a really amazing vegetable that’s cooked perfectly so that it still retains a little crunch and soaks up all the flavor that’s added to it.

 We have a gazillion ways of cooking bhindi, but this Bhindi Masala tops my list.
 Actually it shares the #1 spot with this baked kururi bhindi that I shared a few weeks ago.

 This is a quick and easy recipe that starts with stir frying some aromatics in mustard oil.
-Mustard oil adds a nice, smoky flavour to this recipe but you can easily swap it with any other vegetable oil.
+Mustard oil adds a nice, smoky flavor to this recipe but you can easily swap it with any other vegetable oil.
 Ginger, garlic, green chillies and onions form the base of this stir fry, and then once the okra is 80% cooked with spices, a roughly diced tomato is added for a little sourness and tang.